-- The security software products were generally effective at handling general threats from cyber criminals...
+• The Endpoints were generally effective at handling general threats from cyber criminals...

 Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-But only half were completely effective. - .. and targeted attacks were prevented in most cases.
+• ..and targeted attacks were prevented in nearly all cases by most products.

-All but one of the products were competent at blocking more targeted, exploit-based attacks.
-This was an unusually strong result for the vendors involved. - False positives were not a serious issue for most products.
-Most of the products were good at correctly classifying legitimate applications and websites. - Which products were the most effective?
-Products from Kaspersky, McAfee, Avast and AVG produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Others from Microsoft, Avira and Norton LifeLock were also exceptional.
+Most products were competent at blocking more targeted, exploit-based attacks.
+All but Sophos stopped them all.

+• False positives were not an issue for the products.

+All of the Endpoint solutions were good at correctly classifying legitimate applications and websites.
+They allowed all of the legitimate websites and applications.

+• Which products were the most effective?

+Products from Broadcom and Kaspersky were the only ones to achieve a 100% total accuracy rating.
+Those from Microsoft and McAfee achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Microsoft, Kaspersky, McAfee and FireEye products performed well enough to achieve AAA awards.